 Jessica Sue Vocatura

 Jessica Sue Vocatura joined ALTA as Secretary in May 2019.
 She received her BA in Classics from San Francisco State University and MA in Classics from the University of Arizona.
 As an undergraduate, Jessica contributed translations from Middle Egyptian and Ancient Greek to SFSU’s Classics journal Pithos.
+She is currently translating the iambic poet Hipponax from Ancient Ionian Greek.
 In addition to her work with ancient languages, she has also conducted archaeological fieldwork in Pompeii, Italy; Hatay, Turkey; and Luxor, Egypt.